dewebdes/partizan/README.md

 - **Source Maps Discovery**: Discovers and logs source maps for further analysis.
 - **Comprehensive Logging**: Provides detailed logs of requests and responses.
 - **Customizable Scans**: Easily configure and customize scans according to your needs.
+- **Interested URLs List**: Generates a list of URLs of interest for detailed security checks.

 ## Getting Started